Meltiss/MISTer-All-in-one-board/README.md

 - Secondary Micro-SD
 - CAUTION : no VGA and Serial Port

+*UPDATE PCB V2_1*
+The PCB "works" but it has a lot of problems with the RAM.
+Some core work but other don't.
+Nothing to say about the LEDS, I didn't test the RTC and the secondary SD yet...

 # Case
 The case is done and has been made with a laser engraver.
 The case is made out of MDF and has been painted in black (yeah like the rolling stones).
 You can find a picture of it above.